exunckly/advent2020/README.md

 * count(x,y) is equivalent to group(x,y) %>% tally() %>% ungroup - IT UNGROUPS AT THE END< YAY!
 * add_count(x,y) adds a column to your existing table, meaning that you don't have to left_join back up at the end

-# All days: things I learned from looking at others' solutions
+# Day 6: things I learned from others' solutions
-(I have not updated my own original solutions to reflect these, but may use them going forwards)

 Grouping and summarising
 * As distinct can take multiple arguments, we don't have to drop other columns before using it, e.g.